-Ray Burton was the was the longest-serving Executive Councilor in New Hampshire history.
+Ray Burton was the longest-serving Executive Councilor in New Hampshire history.
 Although he was the District 1 Councilor and hailed from Bath, he was a supporter of snowmobiling across the whole state.

 In tribute to Ray Burton and his contributions to snowmobiling in New Hampshire, the NHSA Board has created an annual award of $1,000 for a snowmobile trail project that is both fitting to him and continues his legacy of service to New Hampshire snowmobiling.

 The application is filled in essentially using the guidelines for the Summer Trail Maintenance GIA application with a few differences.

 Although we do not ask for club financial information, financial need is a consideration for scoring and should be referenced on the accompanying essay.
 We are looking to assist with projects that go beyond basic trail maintenance.

 We ask for a project coordinator rather than the trail administrator as a responsible person and point of contact.
 This is meant to give the club maximum flexibility in how they want to be the project lead.
 Any club member is eligible to apply.

 - All NHSA affiliating clubs are eligible to submit an application.